 General Warranty Deed vs. Special Warranty Deed

 Both general and special warranty deeds provide guarantees regarding the title, but they differ in their scope of coverage.
-A general warranty deed offers comprehensive protection, covering the property’s entire history, ensuring the property is free from title defects irrespective of when they arose.
+A general warranty deed offers comprehensive protection, covering the property’s entire history and ensuring the property is free from title defects, irrespective of when they arose.
 In contrast, a special warranty deed grants protection only for the period during which the seller owned the property.
 Guarantees are limited to the seller’s actions and don’t cover issues originating before their ownership.
 This distinction makes the general warranty deed a preferred choice for buyers seeking maximum assurance.

 General Warranty Deed vs. Quitclaim Deed